-X-rays are made by using external radiation to produce images of the body, its organs, and other internal structures for diagnostic purposes.
-X-rays pass through body structures onto specially-treated plates (similar to camera film).
-It makes a "negative" type picture is made (the more solid a structure is, the whiter it appears on the film).
+X-rays are made by using external radiation to produce images of the extremity for diagnostic purposes.
+X-rays pass through body structures onto specially treated plates (similar to camera film).
+It makes a "negative" type picture (the more solid a structure is, the whiter it appears on the film).
 Instead of film, X-rays may also be made by using computers and digital media.

 When the body undergoes X-rays, different parts of the body allow varying amounts of the X-ray beams to pass through.
 Images are produced in degrees of light and dark, depending on the amount of X-rays that penetrate the tissues.
 The soft tissues in the body (such as blood, skin, fat, and muscle) allow most of the X-ray to pass through and appear dark gray on the film.
 A bone or a tumor, which is denser than the soft tissues, allows few of the X-rays to pass through and appears white on the X-ray.
 At a break in a bone, the X-ray beam passes through the broken area and appears as a dark line in the white bone.

-X-rays of joints may be done to check for damage to soft tissues, such as cartilage, muscle, tendons, or ligaments.
-Joint X-rays may also help check for fluid in the joint, and other abnormalities of the joint such as bone spurs, narrowing of the joint, and changes in the structure of the joint.
+Your healthcare provider may request X-rays of joints to check for abnormalities of the joint such as bone spurs, narrowing of the joint, and changes in the structure of the joint.

-There may be other reasons for your doctor to recommend an X-ray of the arms and legs.
+There may be other reasons for your healthcare provider to recommend an X-ray of the arms and legs.

-You may want to ask your doctor about the amount of radiation used during the procedure and the risks related to your particular situation.
-It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your doctor.
-Risks associated with radiation exposure may be related to the cumulative number of X-ray exams and/or treatments over a long period.
+You may want to ask your healthcare provider about the amount of radiation used during the procedure and the risks related to your particular situation.
+It is a good idea to keep a record of your radiation exposure, such as previous scans and other types of X-rays, so that you can inform your providers.
+Risks associated with radiation exposure may be related to the cumulative number of X-ray exams or treatments over a long period.

-If you are pregnant or think you might be, tell your doctor.
+If you are pregnant or think you might be, tell your healthcare provider.
 Radiation exposure during pregnancy may lead to birth defects.
-If it is necessary for you to have an X-ray of the extremities, special precautions will be made to minimize the radiation exposure to the fetus.
+If you need an X-ray of the extremities, you will get special precautions to minimize the radiation exposure to the fetus.

 An X-ray may be done on an outpatient basis or as part of your stay in a hospital.
-Procedures may vary depending on your condition and your doctor's practices.
+Procedures may vary depending on your condition and your provider's practices.